-This estimate reflects our current business plan, including the restructuring, that is supported by assumptions that may prove to be inaccurate, such that we could use our available capital resources sooner than we currently expect.
-This estimate assumes no income from new partnerships or other new business development activities, and no further development of the omburtamab program.
-We cannot provide any assurance that we will be able to obtain additional capital from additional equity or debt financings, collaborations, licensing arrangements, or other sources.
+This estimate reflects our current business plan, including our development plans and business strategy following the restructuring, that is supported by assumptions that may prove to be inaccurate, such that we could use our available capital resources sooner than we currently expect.
+This estimate assumes no income from new partnerships or other new business development activities, and no further development of the omburtamab program, the GD2-GD3 Vaccine and the CD33 bispecific antibody constructs.
+We cannot provide any assurance that we will be able to obtain additional capital from additional equity or debt financing, collaborations, licensing arrangements, or other sources.

 Since our inception on April 30, 2015, we have devoted substantially all of our resources to organizing and staffing our company, business planning, identifying potential product candidates, conducting pre-clinical studies of our product candidates and clinical trials of our lead product candidates, commercializing our approved product, raising capital, and acquiring and developing our technology platform among other matters.
 We developed DANYELZA and our product candidates based on intellectual property subject to several license agreements with MSK, and one agreement with the Massachusetts Institute of Technology.
-These agreements are important to our business; for a more detailed discussion of their terms and conditions, see NOTE 9-LICENSE AGREEMENTS AND COMMITMENTS in Consolidated Financial Statements included in our Annual Report on Form 10-K for the year ended December 31, 2022.
+These agreements are important to our business; for a more detailed discussion of their terms and conditions, see further details in NOTE 9-LICENSE AGREEMENTS AND COMMITMENTS in the notes to the consolidated financial statements included in Item 1.
+Financial Statements in this Form 10-Q.

-To date, we have financed our operations primarily through private placements of our securities, proceeds from our IPO and proceeds from our two subsequent public offerings, product and license revenues generated from DANYELZA, and the proceeds from our sale of our Priority Review Voucher, or PRV, obtained upon FDA approval of DANYELZA.
+To date, we have financed our operations primarily through private placements of our securities, proceeds from our IPO and proceeds from our two subsequent public offerings, product and license revenues generated from DANYELZA, and the proceeds from our sale of the Priority Review Voucher, or PRV, obtained upon FDA approval of DANYELZA.

-As of September 30, 2023 and December 31, 2022, we had an accumulated deficit of \$456.5 million and \$436.0 million, respectively.
-We experienced net losses of \$7.7 million and \$20.4 million for the three and nine months ended September 30, 2023, and our net loss was \$27.5 million and \$96.7 million for the three and nine months ended September 30, 2022.
-We have incurred significant net operating losses in every year since our inception and expect to continue to incur net operating losses and significant expenses for the foreseeable future.
+As of March 31, 2024 and December 31, 2023, we had an accumulated deficit of \$464.1 million and \$457.5 million, respectively.
+We experienced net losses of \$6.6 million and \$6.4 million for the three months ended March 31, 2024 and 2023, respectively.
+We have incurred significant net operating losses in every year since our inception.
+We expect our net operating losses to decrease in the future as our DANYELZA product revenue grows to help fund our significant research and development expenses.
 Our net losses may fluctuate significantly from quarter to quarter and year to year as we:

-- continue to advance our lead product candidates through the regulatory process both in the U.S. and internationally; - continue to advance our other product candidates through pre-clinical and clinical development; - continue to identify additional research programs and additional product candidates, as well as additional indications for existing product candidates; - initiate pre-clinical studies and clinical trials for any additional product candidates we identify; - develop, maintain, expand and protect our intellectual property portfolio; and - hire additional research, sales force, commercialization, clinical and scientific personnel.
+- continue to advance our lead product candidates through the regulatory process both in the U.S. and internationally; - continue to advance our other product candidates through pre-clinical and clinical development;

+- continue to identify additional research programs and additional product candidates, as well as additional indications for existing product candidates; - initiate pre-clinical studies and clinical trials for any additional product candidates we identify; - develop, maintain, expand and protect our intellectual property portfolio; and - hire additional research, sales force, commercialization, clinical and scientific personnel.